1-1-1-1-1-1-1-1/LocalKey/INSTRUCTIONS/README.txt

-This instructions are only of diffirent representations.
+These instructions are only of different representations.